hussainzs/dp-seo-engine/README.md

    ```

 5. **Optional: Best Practice to resolve conflicts**:
-    - Switch to main branch and pull the latest changes (so yoy have the latest main)
+    - Switch to `main` branch and *pull* the latest changes (so you have the latest main)
-    - Switch back to your branch and merge main into your branch _(allows you to resolve conflicts locally in your own branch, ensuring that the main branch stays clean and conflict-free)_
+    - Switch back to your branch and *merge* `main` into `your branch` _(allows you to resolve conflicts locally in your own branch, ensuring that the main branch stays clean and conflict-free)_
     - Resolve any conflicts that happen during this merge
     - Push any chages you made to your branch.
+    - Then proceed with a pull request as shown below.

 6. **Open a pull request** to publish your changes into the main branch.